fraunhoferportugal/tsfel/docs/index.rst

     :scale: 35 %
     :alt: TSFEL!

 Time Series Feature Extraction Library (TSFEL for short) is a Python package for feature extraction on time series data.
-It provides exploratory feature extraction tasks on time series without requiring significant programming effort.
-TSFEL automatically extracts over 60 different features on the statistical, temporal and spectral domains.
-TSFEL was built by data scientists for data scientists!
+It provides exploratory feature extraction tasks on time series without requiring significant programming effort. ``TSFEL`` automatically extracts over 60 different features on the statistical, temporal, spectral and fractal domains. ``TSFEL`` was built by data scientists for data scientists!

 Highlights
 ==========